holgerbrandl/kalasim/docs/userguide/docs/component.md

 same as scheduling for time=inf.

 * If the component to be passivated is current, the component becomes passive.
-Always use yield self.passivate() is this case.
+Always use yield passivate() is this case.
 * If the component to be passivated is passive, the component remains passive.
 * If the component to be passivated is scheduled, the component becomes passive.
 * If the component to be held is standby, the component becomes passive.